BHSPitMonkey/ninjam-js/README.md

 Ninjam JS is built using web technologies (JavaScript, HTML, CSS) and acts as a NINJAM client, connecting to servers just like the official C++ client.
-It can run as a standalone application using Node-WebKit, as a Chrome App, or (almost) as a packaged app for Firefox OS.
+It can run as a standalone application using Electron, as a Chrome App, or (almost) as a packaged app for Firefox OS.

 ## Development Status